 - "Hello?
-We're just looking for an honest man." when one of the Steves holds up a lantern.
-Greek philosopher Diogenes the Cynic, a contemporary and critic of Plato, used carry a lantern through Athens by daylight, and when asked what he was doing, he said he was looking for an honest man.
-(He also said he never found one).
+We're just looking for an honest man," when one of the Steves holds up a lantern.
+Greek philosopher Diogenes the Cynic, a contemporary and critic of Plato, used to carry a lantern through Athens by daylight, and when asked what he was doing, said he was looking for an honest man (he also said he never found one).

 - "Kramer!
 I love him."

 - In the third non-Turkey Day segment, after Pearl shoots him, Forrester says "Mother, blood!"

 - Take That!: The Turkey Day version has Satan mention he has the cast of Friends as new clients.

 - Thanksgiving Episode: The MST3K version first aired as the grand finale of Comedy Central's traditional "Turkey Day" marathon, with host segments that tied into the framing sequences shot for the rest of the marathon (featuring Dr. Forrester and Pearl dealing with the guest characters the now-absent Frank invited for Thanksgiving dinner).
 Future airings had a completely different set of host segments, which still established the changes for the seventh season (i.e. Pearl Forrester moving into Deep 13).